 We work for environmental conservation in order to reduce the impact of our business operations, products and service on environment, and make continuous improvements.

-In recent years, we understand that our stakeholders have become increasingly concern about our environmental issues, including climate-related issues.
+In recent years, we understand that our stakeholders have become increasingly concerned about our environmental issues, including climate-related issues.
 In such a situation, we believe that we are socially responsible for realizing a low-carbon society and contributing to a recycling-oriented society.

 The GS Yuasa Group has established this Fundamental Environmental Policy to outline our basic Group-wide approach to environmental efforts.
 The policy aims to clarify our social responsibility toward the environment and guide our contributions to the emergence of a sustainable society.
 We are also developing and using environmental management systems that will help to reduce environmental impacts and prevent any accidents that could cause environmental pollution.